PixelatedStarfish/Colas-Enumeration/readme.txt

 I would like to note that I chose prefixes that were distinct and familiar over ones that were strictly accurate to ancient greek numerals.
 I chose the most common, simple, and distinct numerals to maximize ease of reading.
 I also made trivial adaptations to reduce edge cases and improve program efficiency.

 I swapped "deca" for "deka" to distinguish it from "deci".
-I dropped the "i" in "icosa" to avoid the doubled "i" of "miicosa".
 I made use of metric prefixes wherever possible ("killo" over "chilla").
 To save edge cases, I dropped "myria" for "dekakillo" and switched "hecto" to "hecta".
+I changed the Greek "tri" to "tris" (from the numeral for 13) to distinguish it from the Latin "tri".

 Take a look at the tables for more information.

 -Going Even Further Beyond: Polymetric Combinations and Enumerating Contiguous Quettas-

 Suppose you have embarked on a quest to count all of the natural numbers.
 "One, two, three", you begin.
 You have already acquired your immortality; you have adventured throughout the jungles, the cities, the deserts, and the seas, and lived thousands of lives.
 You have studied under the gurus and mastered the 72 transformations.
 You have seen the empires rise and fall like waves on the water.
 You have named every bird on every branch of every tree, and all the creatures of the lands and waters.
 Now you take a breath and count the stars, until each of the skies of the earth are entirely numbered.
 You leap skyward, and take a vantage point in the heavens.
 You see new stars, and continue counting.
-Well beyond the millions, and the vigintillions, and the minillions, you are counting.
+Well beyond the millions, and the vigintillions, and the milnillions, you are counting.
 You admire stars, pulsars, and quasars, and you are still counting.
-Mikillonillion has long since passed, as have the megas, and the gigas, the teras.
+Milkillonillion has long since passed, as have the megas, and the gigas, the teras.
 You enumerate the stars across clusters of galaxies, by the zettas, and yottas.
-In search of the edge of reality, you keep counting, but you quickly arrive at miquettanillion.
+In search of the edge of reality, you keep counting, but you quickly arrive at milquettanillion.
 You are out of Latin numerals, and Greek numerals.
 What now?

 By combining prefixes, larger numbers can be counted.
 Quetta is the metric prefix equivalent to 10^30, it is the largest metric prefix to date.
 Given killo is 10^3, 10^33 can be described as killoquetta.
 However, "quettaquetta" would not be far behind, and "quettaquettaquetta" not much farther.
 What should be done with these repeating "quetta"s?

 To truncate these contiguous quettas, count the number of "quetta"s as a Latin numeral, and swap out the "quetta"s for your Latin and a single "quetta".
 By this method, "diquetta" is 10^30 * 2, and "biquetta" is 10^30 squared.
-For another example, "miquettaquettaquettaquettaquettanillion" is better written as mikaiquinquettanillion, and better pronounced as mi-kai-quin-quetta-nillion.
+For another example, "milquettaquettaquettaquettaquettanillion" is better written as milkaiquinquettanillion, and better pronounced as mil-kai-quin-quetta-nillion.
 Note that "kai" here is Greek for "and".
 Why is "kai" here?
 Well, suppose we have a number with a thousand "quetta"s.
-As "bi" is taken from billion, "mini" is taken from "minillion".
-The thousand "quetta" number  would be written as "mikaiminiquettanillion"; "kai" separates the two "mi"s neatly.
+As "bi" is taken from billion, "milni" is taken from "milnillion".
+The thousand "quetta" number  would be written as "milkaimilniquettanillion"; "kai" separates the two "mil"s neatly.

 After much experimenting.
 I have decided this was too difficult to implement and test with any reliability.
 The numbers discussed here are too large to be generated in a timely manner and, the most I can do is generate some of the smaller "poly-quetta" Greek prefixes.